 Advertising account management

 An account manager will act on behalf of their customer’s business to monitor campaign performance, oversee project progress, and seek out new leads.
-They’ll work within the customer budget and timeline constraints to optimize performance and improve the client relationship by showing consistent results.
+They’ll work within the customer budget and timeline constraints to optimize performance and improve the customer relationship by showing consistent results.

 Healthcare account management